gdsec-test/cirrus-scan-containerscan/docker/README.md

 This element may optionally define the following keys:

+* `source`: The name of the zone where port probes will originate.
+If the name is unrecognized, *no scan is performed.* The zone name `aws` (the default) means scanning will be performed from the ECS task instance.

 * `servicenow_instance`: A designator (such as `prod` or `dev`) indicating the ServiceNow instance that should be recorded in findings.
 By default, no instance is recorded and CirrusScan will communicate with the default